New Florida No Texting While Driving Law

 When does the new law start?

-The law goes into effect October 1st, 2019, with a 3-month grace period where violators will be warned and educated.
-Citations behind January 1st, 2020.
+The law goes into effect October 1st, 2019, with a 3-month grace period where violators will be warned or cited.
+Citations begin January 1st, 2020.

 What are the costs, fees and points?

-1st time offenders may opt to take a wireless communications device safety program to avoid points + $30 fine + court fees.
+* (Construction and School Zone 1st offense is 3points + $60.+ court fees,.1st time offenders may opt to take a wireless communications device safety program to avoid 3 points + $30 fine + court fees.)

 2nd offense within 5 years is 3 points + $60 + court fees.